 What fish did you cook in the air fryer?

-I decided to go for a whole fish, I believe it is a red snapper, but I could be wrong.
+I decided to go for a whole fresh fish; I believe it is a red snapper, but I could be wrong.
 This fish was bought by my wife and was stored in our freezer before use.
 Look at this beauty below!
-It was a 300g fish in all it’s glory!
+It was a 300g fish in all its glory!

 Please ignore the shadow in the photo, that was just my fat head getting in the way of this beautiful fish!